lxc/distrobuilder/doc/tutorials/use.md

 Using LXC containers instead of LXD may require the installation of `lxc-utils`.
 Having both LXC and LXD installed on the same system will probably cause confusion.
-Use of raw LXC is generally discouraged due to the lack of automatic Apparmor protection.
+Use of raw LXC is generally discouraged due to the lack of automatic AppArmor protection.

 For LXC, instead use:

 ```bash
 $ sudo $HOME/go/bin/distrobuilder build-lxc ubuntu.yaml
 $ ls -l